asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

     // we have gone through all numbers in the sequence for the current target sum, and none of them returned true, this is the
     // final base case where we can say that there is no number in the sequence that sums up to the target number, on top of that
-    // we also mark that target sum as 'unreacheable' for this given input of sequence numbers MEMO.put(target, false);
+    // we also mark that target sum as 'unreachable' for this given input of sequence numbers MEMO.put(target, false);
     return false;
 }